yeungpinghei/yeungpinghei.github.io/README.md

 However, just by looking at the raw F0 contour alone is not enough to answer my research question.
 How do I know if the difference is statistically significant?
 This is why we need GAMM.
+In the next section, I will provide a step-by-step guide on how I used GAMM to analyze me data.

-I will present my findings at ICPhS 2023 this August, so please come if you want to know more about my study!
+>I will present my findings at ICPhS 2023 this August, so please come if you want to know more about my study!
-My paper is titled *"Contact-induced tonogenesis in Hong Kong English"* and it should be available soon on the conference wrbsite.
+>My paper is titled *"Contact-induced tonogenesis in Hong Kong English"* and it should be available soon on the conference wrbsite.

 ## A brief introduction of the data